Manste/Project-LINGI2241/README.md

 java Server 4999
 ```

-And after the database is loaded, run the clients:
+And after the database is loaded(You should see "Database Loaded!!!" in the output of the server), you can run the clients:

 ```
-vagrant ssh client1 #There is 2 clients export _JAVA_OPTIONS="-Xms512m -Xmx1024m"
-cp -rf ../Client/* /home/vagrant javac Client.java
+vagrant ssh client1 #There are 2 clients so you have to connect also to the client2 export _JAVA_OPTIONS="-Xms512m -Xmx1024m" cp -rf ../Client/* /home/vagrant javac Client.java